-Observers inside the polling area: An election-related organization may appoint watchers in a county if the organization provides a written notice to the Secretary of State at least ten days prior to the election date and specifies the names of the qualified appointees.
-In general, nonprofit organizations usually find that running an observer program is complicated, and it may be more effective to focus on other civic engagement and GOTV work in their communities.
+Observers inside the polling area: Most states have fairly strict rules for what kind of observers are allowed into the polling area while people are voting, and what they are allowed to do while inside.
+In general, nonprofit organizations usually find that running an observer program is complicated, and it may be better to focus on other civic engagement and GOTV work in their communities that can be more effective.

-State rules about lawn signs and road signs: New Mexico law prohibits placement of any road signs along state or county roads.
-Lawn signs are regulated at the local level.
-If you intend to put up any political signs, you should check the local ordinances for any jurisdiction where you will be working.
+State rules about lawn signs and road signs: Generally, Florida law restricts placement of any road signs along state or county roads without a permit, and partisan signs cannot be placed in these areas in any case.
+Lawn signs may only be placed with permission of the property owner, and partisan signs must be taken down within 30 days after the election.
 See the FAQ on campaign finance rules below for more information.

-Partisan or nonpartisan GOTV clothing and buttons: Partisan clothing and materials (e.g., hats, buttons, T-shirts, etc.) are not allowed within the 100-foot no solicitation perimeter.
-Nonpartisan GOTV materials should be acceptable, but they should be strictly neutral as to candidates or ballot questions.
+Partisan or nonpartisan GOTV clothing and buttons: Partisan and nonpartisan clothing and materials (hats, buttons, T-shirts, etc.) are allowed within the 150-foot no solicitation perimeter, so long as they aren't used to solicit votes.

-Selfies in or near the polling place: The law is silent as to using photography in the polling place, but does say that a voter shouldn't show their ballot to anyone.
+Selfies in or near the polling place: The only photo that you are allowed to take inside a polling place is one of your own ballot, but Florida law then also says you can't show it to anyone else!
 For this reason, you shouldn't run a program asking your constituents to post their ballot selfies.
-Consider posting selfies with the "I Voted" sticker instead!
+Consider posting selfies with the "I Voted" sticker instead.